-The Director was careful to base his decision solely on Idaho law, as was the District established in other states regarding the so-called 'one-fill rule.""
-Wildman Rehearing Denial at
+The Director was careful to base his decision solely on Idaho law, as was the District Court.
+"The Court reemphasizes that its ruling in this case in no way relies on precedent established in other states regarding the so-called 'one-fill rule.'"
+Wildman Rehearing Denial at 5 (R. 1165).
+Indeed, there is ample law in Idaho to resolve the questions presented without resort to out-of-state authority.